-For example, 200 calories worth of donut will cause a completely different physical reaction than, let’s say, 200 calories worth of steak.
+For example, 200 calories worth of donuts will cause a completely different physical reaction than, let’s say, 200 calories worth of steak.

 This is what happens (explained in a very, very simplified way) when you eat foods high in sugar:

-4. Once the insulin does its job, the sugar crush comes in – you feel fatigued and eager for the next dose.
+- Once the insulin does its job, the sugar crush settles in – you suddenly feel fatigued and eager for the next dose.
 It’s a vicious circle!

-On the other hand, 200 calories of steak will take quite a bit longer to digest and thus keep you full for longer.
+On the other hand, 200 calories of steak will take much longer to digest and thus keep you full longer.
 There won’t be any sudden drops in energy levels or any persistent cravings.

 Focus on eating whole foods, fruits, and veggies and avoid highly processed and energy-dense fat-rich fast foods.